Vectorface/dunit/README.md

 ## Configuration

-There are three ways to customize the `dunit` command.
-These are listed in order of increasing priority.
+There are three ways to customize the `dunit` command:
+* Environment variables
+* Local config file
+* Script flags.

 ### Environment variables